-Metula is Israel`s northernmost town.
+Metula is Israel’s northernmost town.
 It is right next to the border with Lebanon.
-And on a clear day, you can see not only Lebanon but also Syria.
+And on a clear day, you can see Lebanon and Syria.

-We selected Metula as our base during our last North trip, and we stayed at the Alaska Inn hotel.
+We selected Metula as our base during our last North trip and stayed at the Alaska Inn hotel.
 And in this post, I will show some of the photos I took during a hike in the city and pictures from a viewpoint.

 Walking on Ha-Rishonim Street